Simple Scatter Graph▲

 }

-The seriesData item contains the data models for all three series we use in this example.
+The seriesData item contains the data models for all three series used in this example.

-This is the component that holds our data in Data.qml.
+This is the component that holds the data in Data.qml.
 It has an Item as the main component.

-In the main component we'll add the data itself in a ListModel and name it dataModel:
+In the main component, add the data itself to a ListModel and name it dataModel:

 ListModel